Skip to Main Content

 - Circulating atlases are in the oversized collection in the basement.

-- Please search the Barton Catalog for individual titles.
+- Please search our collection for individual titles.

 The Map Room also houses some gazetteers from the U.S. Army Map Service (later called the Defense Mapping Agency or DMA).
 These are located on the Map Reference Shelves next to the cases outside the Map Room.